NC ABLE account holders

 2 Rollovers from 529 college savings accounts into 529A (ABLE) accounts, up to the annual maximum contribution amount, are now permitted under federal law.
 NC state tax treatment of these rollovers is being determined.
 Please consult with your tax advisor for guidance.

-3 Please see the Plan Disclosure Documents for complete details on SSI suspension and any requirements on when you use the funds to prevent suspension of benefits.
+3 Please see the Plan Disclosure Booklet for complete details on SSI suspension and any requirements on when you use the funds to prevent suspension of benefits.